harrycresswell/harry/content/uses.md

 In 2021 I committed to using [Hugo](https://gohugo.io/) to build content based websites.
 I use it for both client projects and all sorts of personal projects.
 Having worked with a bunch of different tools in the past – WordPress, Jekyll, Gatsby and Eleventy to name a few – Hugo is hands down my favourite to work with.

-I use [Cloudcannon](https://cloudcannon.com/) for any client project which requires a CMS.
+I use [Cloudcannon](https://cloudcannon.com/), a git-based content management system, for any client project which requires a CMS.
 Unlike most content management systems, Cloudcannon was built with Hugo in mind.
-Having worked with both Netlify CMS (now [Decap](https://decapcms.org/)) and Forestry (now discontinued) in the past, it’s the best I’ve found for websites built with Hugo.
+Having worked with Netlify CMS (now [Decap](https://decapcms.org/)), Forestry (now discontinued) and Sanity in the past, Cloudcannon the best I’ve found for websites built with Hugo.

-For hosting and deployment I currently use Cloudcannon (which uses Cloudflare under the hood) for client sites and [Netlify](https://www.netlify.com/) for personal projects.
+For hosting and deployment I currently use Cloudcannon (which uses Cloudflare under the hood) for client sites and [Netlify](https://www.netlify.com/) or [Cloudflare Pages](https://pages.cloudflare.com/) for personal projects.

 [Cloudinary](https://cloudinary.com/) is a digital asset manager which I use to generate image transformations (various image sizes, formats, styles and so on) on the fly.
 It’s handy for larger sites, where you’d like to remove media files from your Git repo to improve your build times.

-In 2023 I switch my clients from Google to [Fathom Analytics](https://usefathom.com/).
-Fathom respects vistor data and privacy and can be installed on up to 50 different sites.
-Perfect if you build a lot of websites.
+In 2023 I switch my clients from Google Analytics to [Fathom Analytics](https://usefathom.com/).
+Unlike Google, Fathom respects vistor data and privacy and can be installed on up to 50 different sites.
+Perfect if you manage lots of websites.
 I also run a self-hosted instance of [Umami Analytics](https://umami.is/) for certain personal projects.

 [Codepen](https://codepen.io/) is where I test ideas with code in a self contained environment.
 It’s a helpful tool if you want to try something out or work on specific feature without the distraction of an entire codebase.